• Skip to main content

 The coach has asked me to organize the snack schedule this season, and we have a great idea: Remember the orange slices we all ate on the sidelines when we were kids?
 Let’s bring back them back!
 We want our kids to play sports so they move their bodies, burn off energy, and be strong–so let’s give them a snack that keeps them healthy.

 Here’s what the coach and I are asking of you: Every child brings a water bottle, and parents take turns bringing fresh fruit for after the game.
-This fruit-only snack policy benefits everyone because there’s less cost (when it’s your turn to bring snacks, you are only in charge of bringing fruit, no drinks) and less mess (no packages to pick up, no juice pouches in landfills).
+This fruit snack plan benefits everyone because there’s less cost (when it’s your turn to bring snacks, you are only in charge of bringing fruit, no drinks) and less mess (no packages to pick up, no juice pouches in landfills).
 It also means they’ll be hungry for lunch or dinner afterward.

 Feel free to bring any fresh fruit you’d like (please wash it so it’s ready to grab and eat).
-You can also bring small boxes of raisins (but please do not bring fruit roll-ups or fruit snacks, since those are mostly added sugar).

 Some ideas: Orange slices, bananas, apples, peaches, pears, watermelon slices, grapes (cut into small bunches), berries or melon balls/chunks in paper cups.

-With this snack policy, our team can set an example for the whole league.
+With this snack plan, our team can set an example for the whole league.
 We all care about our kids and want the best for them, so let’s do something great for their health!

-Please let me know if you have any questions or concerns about this snack policy.
+Please let me know if you have any questions or concerns.

 Thank you!